 Mir Behram Baloch

-When the British ruled, they were actually respected and liked by much of the .
+When the British ruled, they were actually respected and liked by much of the local people.
 This comes out in a verse written by a poet who spoke of Sir Robert Sandeman: “Sandeman Sahib is the friend of us all/ he gives us money to have nose-rings made/all our jewelry is made of gold/and if we have no gold he listens to us.”

 The Afghan people who lived in British ruled Balochistan also benefited.
 In the words of Richard Bruce, they (the British) finally brought peace and tranquility in the Baloch hills in collaboration with the Sardars.

-The infrastructure and though, was primitive and inadequate, yet it did bring a visible dent in the obvious attitude of the young male section of the upper society but the females did not benefit from it particularly in the tribal/ nomadic areas.
+The infrastructure and school system though, was primitive and inadequate, yet it did bring a visible dent in the obvious attitude of the young male section of the upper society but the females did not benefit from it particularly in the tribal/ nomadic areas.
 The sons of the elite had their education inAitcheson College-like institutions and the females of a few selected families went to convent schools but it could not socially affect the way of life.

-The Baloch states of Kalat, Kharan, Lasbela and Mekran were put under the same colonial yoke, yet they could not enjoy such of infrastructure and education as those states were left at the mercy of their rulers who only co-operated in subordination to British political agents in strategic and military affairs in preventing the Czars of Russia to reach the warm waters of Baloch seas.
+The Baloch states of Kalat, Kharan, Lasbela and Mekran were put under the same colonial yoke, yet they could not enjoy such fringe benefits of infrastructure and education as those states were left at the mercy of their rulers who only co-operated in subordination to British political agents in strategic and military affairs in preventing the Czars of Russia to reach the warm waters of Baloch seas.

 With the evacuation of the British from the Baloch soil, both British Balochistan and the Baloch states became a part of Muslim Pakistan.
 Mekran is the bastion home of the original and indigenous Baloch people since ages with a sedentary and civilized population of the “oasis culture” of Sumaria.